rwx-research/upload-captain-artifact/README.md

 # Upload Captain Artifact

-This action uploads artifacts, including test results, into [Captain](https://captain.build/).
+This action uploads test results to [Captain](https://captain.build/).

 Captain is a build and test suite performance management platform.